-While destinations further north may be characterized by cold weather or snowy experiences in the winter months, visiting San Antonio in winter is dominated by a very different kind of change in weather: it’s simply not hot outside!
+While destinations further north may be characterized by cold weather or snowy experiences in the winter months, visiting San Antonio in winter, and especially visiting San Antonio at Christmastime, is dominated by a very different kind of change in weather: it’s simply not hot outside!

 For a Texas-ified Christmas getaway in December, you can’t go wrong with a trip to the Lone Star State’s most visited city.

 While most of San Antonio’s most popular tourist attractions are open year-round, winter does bring some fun festivities to the city.